PR3SIDENT/enshrouded-community/DockerRessources/README.md

 # Quick Description

-Here you will find some files :
+Here you will find some files\n
     1 - Dockerfile is raw file used to generate docker image 2 - Startup script.sh is image embended file that will be used to initialize container and launch/update service 3 - both yaml files are to be used with COMPOSE to create stack.